2020 EFCATS Summer School

 |Dr. Alexander Genest

 Alexander Genest completed his doctorate 2007 in theoretical chemistry in the group of Prof. N. Rösch at Technische Universität München, Germany.
 During his postdoctorate, he shifted to modeling reactions in homogeneous and heterogeneous catalysis.
-Currently Alexander Genest is Senior Scientist at the Institute of High Performance Computing (IHPC) of the Agency of Science, Technology and Research, Singapore, serving there as the section leader for catalysis modeling.
-His research interests focus on the properties of metal nanoparticles, including their reactivity, and catalytic reactions of practical importance.
+Until recently, Alexander Genest was Senior Scientist at the Institute of High Performance Computing (IHPC) of the Agency of Science, Technology and Research, Singapore, serving as the section leader for catalysis modeling.
+In July 2020, he joined the group of Prof. G. Rupprechter at the Institute of Materials Chemistry of Technische Universität Wien, Austria, and is on a Habilitation track now.
+Alexander´s research interests focus on the properties of metal nanoparticles, including their reactivity, and catalytic reactions of practical importance.
 The goal of these modeling efforts is an atomistic understanding of such reactions.
 Alexander Genest received awards for his contributions to industry projects as well as the best paper award of IHPC in 2014, 2016, and 2017.

 |Assist.
 Prof. Dr. Blaž Likozar